rlazarus/impbot/docs/scripting.md

 say `self.data.set("name", "impbot")`, and then subsequent calls to `self.data.get("name")` would return `"impbot"` -- but only in the same handler.

-For now, calling methods on the namespace from a handler's `__init__` method will raise an error, as the database hasn't been initialized at that phase of the bot's startup; data should only be used in `check` or `run`.
-This might change in the future.
+Calling methods on the namespace from a handler's `__init__` method will raise an error, as the database hasn't been initialized at that phase of the bot's startup.
+Instead, handlers can optionally override the `startup` method, which is called when the database is ready but before any events are processed.
+If your handler needs anything from the database in order to be ready to serve, you can do that work in `startup`.

 ## Connections